-Act two is the “confrontation” portion of three-act structure.
+Act two is the “confrontation” portion of the three-act structure.
 Many writers, including myself, have the most trouble writing act two of their screenplays.

 And I’m not talking about Sister Act II.

-I’m generally good at coming up with a concept for a screenplay, and sometimes I can see the ending in my head, but act two is really the map for how to get there.
+I’m generally good at coming up with a concept for a screenplay, and sometimes I can see the ending in my head, but act two is the map for how to get there.